Archive for category Political Pungency

 I, being spiteful rather than optimistic and convinced by episodes like this that there is no hope at all for sanity to evolve organically in the U.S., disagree.
-Because I want an entire class of people to be punished for things they can’t help feeling and doing anyway, would like to see a president who is in fact exactly like Donald Trump, but with opposite ideological leanings.
-I want him or her to embody the very things millions of paranoid religious hicks believed were true about Obama and, despite a decade of unfulfilled prophecies about him, still believe.
+Because I want an entire class of people to be punished for things they can’t help feeling and doing anyway, I’d like to see a president who is in fact exactly like Donald Trump, but with opposite ideological leanings.
+I want him or her to embody the very things millions of paranoid religious yokels and rage-fueled Yosemite Samites (or is it Samists?) believed were true about Obama and, despite a decade of unfulfilled prophecies about him, still believe.

 Here’s a short checklist of things I want the next president to say and do or at least make continual noise about: Read the rest of this entry »